google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

   `stopNotifications` functions to [subscribe to notifications](https://webbluetoothcg.github.io/web-bluetooth/#notification-events) from Bluetooth Devices.
-- Connecting and disconnecting a Bluetooth Device will be possible with new `BluetoothDevice.connect()` and `BluetoothDevice.disconnect()` functions.
 - A new `serviceadded` event will track newly discovered Bluetooth GATT Services while `serviceremoved` event will track removed ones.
 A new `servicechanged` event will fire when any characteristic and/or descriptor gets added or